-TYTW’s newest U.S.-based program launched in fall 2020 in acknowledgement of the myriad complexities – and opportunities – faced by girls in these times.
+TYTW’s virtual U.S.-based program launched in Fall 2020 in acknowledgement of the myriad complexities – and opportunities – faced by girls in these times.
 Resilient Girls is meant to help inspire girls globally to imagine, inspire and build a better world, together, and to support each other as we strive to make these dreams our reality.
 This virtual advocacy and empowerment program facilitates conversation between female youth leaders worldwide, spotlighting crucial issues as they exchange stories of strength, survival, and perseverance.
 Each Resilient Girls story features an interview facilitated by an American girl, with a diverse roster of interview subjects ranging from survivors of trauma, youth leaders, and pioneering professionals, highlighting stories of hope and resilience.
 TYTW thanks program partner NewEra Creative Space, sponsor Canon USA and strategic advisement partner Fenton for their integral roles in producing Resilient Girls.

 View the first episode of Resilient Girls here, a conversation-style interview between Kenyan child marriage survivor Rosillah and Sienna, a second year Harvard student and TYTW’s inaugural Youth Ambassador.
-On the second Tuesday of each month, TYTW releases a new episode of Resilient Girls.

 TYTW’s original reporting includes on-the-ground investigations into the practice of child marriage in the U.S. Through investigative research and interviews with U.S.-based child marriage survivors, those highly vulnerable to the practice, and community leaders who orchestrate the practice, TYTW contributes journalistically to the body of evidence documenting the practice of child, early, and forced marriages within the U.S. where more than 200,000 minors—some as young as 12 years old—were legally married between 2000 and 2015 (with the vast majority being between a girl and an adult male).